hackdefend/hackdefend.github.io/_posts/2020-07-15-Responders-Notes.md

 ---

 Working in infosec field requires the person to be highly organized espcially when responding to a cyber incident in a complex environment.
-The amount of data to collected for later reference is overwhelming Proper note taking is the key, and will help you later during incident briefing and reporting.
+The amount of data to collected is overwhelming.
+Proper note taking is the key, and will help you later during incident briefing and reporting.

 <!-- more -->

-Structured template or notes to fill during the analysis is very useful.
-Each indicator or abnormal activity you encounter should be written down.
-Spreadsheet is a good option to document incident findings (mostly IOCs) and how did you finding them.
+Structured template to fill during the analysis is very useful.
+For each indicator or abnormal activity you encounter should be written down.
+I believe  spreadsheet is a good option to document incident findings (mostly IOCs) and how did you finding them.

-Maybe you could create the following pages:
+Maybe you could create the following sheets:

 * **Assets Involved** → ID, Hostname, IP Address, Type, Network segment